-Antiques Roadshow: Fort Worth, Hour Two
+Antiques Roadshow: Fort Worth, Hour 3

 Ron's Pick

-Command and Control an American Experience.
-Airing on Tuesday January 10th at 9:00 p.m.
+Victoria on Masterpiece.
+Airing on Sundays, starting January 15th at 9:00 p.m.
 MT/PT.

 GM Reports